 Oral pan-LOX Inhibitor (PXS-5505)

-Oral pan-LOX Inhibitor - myelofibrosis and pancreatic cancer
+Oral pan-LOX Inhibitor - myelofibrosis and other cancers

 Pharmaxis has developed an oral drug inhibiting all lysyl oxidase family members.
 The compound has shown significant reductions in fibrosis in in-vivo models of kidney fibrosis, lung fibrosis, myelofibrosis and pancreatic cancer.
 This all-encompassing LOX inhibitor is well positioned for the treatment of severe fibrosis as well as cancer with prominent stroma (connective tissue) or fibrotic metastatic niches.
 Pharmaxis plans to initially develop the compound for myelofibrosis.

 Pharmaxis is also collaborating with a number of Australian and international clinical and academic groups with interest in LOX inhibition, including: